mxstbr/mxstbr.com/pages/thoughts/tech-choice-regrets-at-spectrum.md

 Nowadays, I would choose a more established database (Postgres?) and build a PubSub system on top.

+<Lesson
+  title="Lesson 3"
+  body="Carefully choose core technologies that are hard to change later."
+/>

+<Lesson
+  title="Lesson 4"
+  body="Community size and active maintenance are vital, especially in unfamiliar territory."
+/>

 ### Regret 4: Using DraftJS and WYSIWYG editing

 Writing is one of the primary activities on Spectrum, so we wanted the experience to be great.
 I decided to replace our plaintext markdown input with a custom WYSIWYG editor based on [Draft.js](https://draft-js.org).